berkeley-ids/berkeley-ids.github.io/Readme.md

 We'll assume you are updating the `2026Spring` semester seminar speakers' information.
 In this folder there is a folder for each speaker, which should contain one file called `index.qmd` and (optionally) one image file of the speaker.

 To add a new speaker, create a folder for them, and then create/add these two files.
+If you are working directly on GitHub, to create a new folder click on a button to create a new file and type `folder1/file1` to create a file with name `file1` within folder `folder1`.
+So for example, you would type the name of your new file as `date-speaker-name/index.qmd`.

-For the `index.qmd` file, copy from another existing folder, and just update the following components:
+For the `index.qmd` file, copy the text from another existing folder, and just update the following components:

 * The header should look like this, with this information updated for the speaker:
 ```